Gina Lucia: Biography

 Lucia has received numerous awards and accolades from Graphic Design USA, The Art Director's Club of New Jersey and NJIABC.
-In 2010 she was a contributing artist to the “Global Inheritance Recycling Project” at the Coachella Valley Music and Arts Festival in Indio, CA and exhibited her art in the Trashed group art exhibit at the POVevolving Gallery in Los Angeles.
+She has been a contributing artist to the “Global Inheritance Recycling Project” at the Coachella Valley Music and Arts Festival in Indio, CA and exhibited her environmentally conscious art in the Trashed group art exhibit at the POVevolving Gallery in Los Angeles.

-Lucia was awarded a scholarship for graduate studies at the Pratt Institute in 2010.
+Lucia wrote, illustrated and self published 2 books: a children’s book entitled, “Serenity Meow" and a typography book entitled, "The Fundamentals of Typography."

 Artistic style

-Lucia's mixed media collage work fuses commercial and fine art.
+Lucia's mixed media collage work fuses commercial and fine art techniques.
 Hand drawn sketches are combined with found objects, photography, hand-rendered typography and presented in a thought-provoking photomontage.
-Inspired by music, Surrealism and the Freudian concept of free association, personal experiences and heartbreak, everyday encounters with objects people and places, the current social and political climate, her montages are spontaneous juxtapositions of unlikely things.
-She incorporates elements of pop culture; viscera, fashion; graffiti; low brow art; hot rod, skate, street and snowboard culture; and eclectic ephemera into her work.
+Inspired by music, Surrealism and the Freudian concept of free association, personal experiences and heartbreak, everyday encounters with objects people and places, the current social and political climate, her collages are spontaneous juxtapositions of unlikely things.
+She incorporates elements of pop culture; viscera; nature; animals; insects; and other eclectic ephemera into her work.
 The harmonious commingling of both digital technology and fine art techniques has allowed her to redefine and refine her art.